directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 In the far right corner is a glass-enclosed private office, probably for an executive.<br/>
 <br/>
 As a side note, after the COVID pandemic, my company stopped assigning individual desks. <br/>
-We transitioned to free seating, where you can sit at any available desk. <br/>
+We transitioned to hot-desking, where you can sit at any available desk. <br/>
 However, in the past four years since COVID, I've only commuted to the office a handful of times. <br/>
 I prefer my home office because I can lie down for a guilt-free half-hour nap after lunch, clear my head, and work productively in the afternoon.<br/>
 <br/>
-(110 words)
+(109 words)
 {{</card>}}